I am beyond thrilled to learn of The Gloria Naylor Archive!

 “Words themselves are innocuous; it is the consensus that gives them true power.”

-1996 (a play on Orwell’s 1984) is her true account of this unimaginable nightmare, coupled with a fictional account of why and how the NSA carried this out.
-Gloria ended up writing 1996 in longhand in the public library, the only place where she was free of invasion.
-I have no reason in the world, especially these days, to doubt Gloria’s account of what happened to her.
-I find it even less difficult to imagine why a powerful, black feminist would be surveilled and made to look as though she was crazy.
+1996 (a play on Orwell’s 1984) is her account of this nightmare, coupled with some fiction as to why and how the NSA carried this out.
+Naylor ended up writing 1996 in longhand in the public library, the only place where she was free of invasion.
+I have no reason to doubt Naylor’s account of what happened to her, and do not question the importance of her warning about the frequency of such surveillance activity.

-Earlier on Gloria had said, “Bottomline: I need a warm, quiet place to work”(Perry 241), but this was not to be.
-Every last bit of her privacy was invaded and with technology we know exists, they even tried to play with her mind.
+Earlier on Naylor had said, “Bottomline: I need a warm, quiet place to work”(Perry 241), but this was not to be.
+Every last bit of her privacy was invaded and with technology we now know exists.
 As we would predict, she fought this hell and prevailed.
 But perhaps it took a toll.
 Gloria Naylor died of a heart attack in 2016, at the age of 66.

 ©Maria Dintino 2018